vedantjdv/Adblock-Ace/README.md

 3. Click on load unpacked, choose the dowloaded files and click on open.
 4. Enable the extension and enjoy!

 Note: There might be some ads that this extension can't block.
-In that case, raise an issue.
+In that case, raise an issue (mention the site url).